 "And he came and preached peace to you who were far off and peace to those who were near.
 For through him we both have access in one Spirit to the Father.
 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God... " Ephesians 2:17-19

-The adoption began a few generations earlier with Joseph's two sons Ephraim and Manasseh.
+The adoption picture began a few generations earlier with Joseph's two sons Ephraim and Manasseh.
 Jacob adopted the boys.
-Their mother was Egyptian and their descendants were also among the mixed multitude witnessed the plagues and feared the name of The Lord, so they chose to walk with Moses and follow the God of Israel into the wilderness.
-This grafting included the mixed multitude of sojourners, strangers and aliens that left Egypt and chose to follow Jacob's family and join the exodus from slavery.
+Their mother was an Egyptian and their descendants were among the mixed multitude that witnessed the plagues and feared the name of The Lord.
+They chose to walk with Moses and follow the God of Israel into the wilderness.

 They all walked through the sea, gathered and stood together, united as one assembly at Mount Sinai to hear the shofar call.